NidhitheCoder/learn-vue-js/README.md

 - How to create new vue project with CLI? `vue init <template-name> <project-name>`
 - For installing all the dependencies `npm install`.
 - For run `npm run dev`.

+## Premitive data types and Referance data types

+- Premitive data types are string, boolean and integers.
+- Referance data types are objects and arrays.
+- Changing premitive types are affected directly in original data.
+- Changing referance types are affected only in local component copy.